rust-lang/rfcs/text/0000-debuggable-macro-expansions.md

 code that currently runs by default.

-Add `#[collapse_debuginfo]` to the macros in `src/libstd/macros.rs` as well as macros whose name starts with `assert_` elsewhere in the standard library.
+Add `#[collapse_debuginfo]` to the macros in `src/libstd/macros.rs` as well as to macros whose name starts with `assert_` elsewhere in the standard library.

 ## Reference text